confluentinc/ksql/docs/reference/server-configuration.md

 for persistent and push queries, which are naturally longer-lived than pull queries.
 The overhead of compilation slows down pull queries significantly, so using an interpreter gives significant performance gains.

-This will likely become the default for pull queries in the future.

 ## `ksql.variable.substitution.enable`

 Enables variable substitution through [`DEFINE`](../../../../developer-guide/ksqldb-reference/define) statements.